Your website speed is costing you customers (and you don't know it)

 Google PageSpeed Insights

 Google's free tool.
-Enter your URL and get a score from 0 to 100 for both mobile and desktop, with specific recommendations.
+Enter your URL and you get a score from 0 to 100 for both mobile and desktop, plus specific recommendations prioritised by impact.

 Core Web Vitals

-The 3 metrics Google uses to measure user experience:
+The three metrics Google uses to measure user experience:

 - LCP (Largest Contentful Paint): how long it takes for the main content to appear.
 Should be under 2.5s.